The Power of a Seed: SALT's Commentary for Fourth Week after Pentecost

 2) This time around, a sower again scatters seed, but now the emphasis is on the fact that growth itself comes not from human effort, but organically and “automatically” (the NRSV translates the Greek automate as “of itself” (Mark 4:28)).
 The reign of God, Jesus says, is like that.
 We may scatter seeds, but the growth comes from God, while we “sleep and rise night and day” (Mark 4:27).

 3) And then comes the final entry in this opening collection of parables, “The Parable of the Mustard Seed.”
-It’s an image packed with poetic hyperbole: there are smaller seeds than mustard, and the mature plant is hardly a “bush” or “shrub” with “large branches” fit for bird nests (Mark 4:31-32).
-But the hyperbole itself is part of the point: Jesus is pushing us to question what’s possible, to imagine bigger, bolder, more beautiful things.
-And in any case, the gist of his message is clear: echoing Ezekiel’s image of a “tiny sprig” becoming a “noble cedar” filled with birds (itself an image of God’s miraculous, creative deliverance of Israel), Jesus proclaims that the realm of God may be compared to an exceedingly tiny, apparently insignificant thing becoming, by God’s grace, something grand and hospitable.
+It’s an image packed with poetic hyperbole: there are smaller seeds than mustard, in fact, and the mature plant is hardly a “bush” or “shrub” with “large branches” fit for bird nests (Mark 4:31-32).
+But the hyperbole is part of the point: Jesus is pushing us to question what’s possible, to imagine bigger, bolder, more beautiful things.
+And in any case, the gist of his message is clear: echoing Ezekiel’s image of a “tiny sprig” becoming a “noble cedar” filled with birds (an image of God’s miraculous, creative deliverance of the Israelites), Jesus proclaims that the realm of God may be compared to an exceedingly tiny, apparently insignificant thing becoming, by God’s grace, something grand and hospitable.

 4) But there’s also a twinkle in Jesus’ eye here, a gleam of mischief.
 In the ancient Near East, most farmers would have considered mustard to be an invasive weed.
-In fact, because it spreads quickly by sending out shoots underground, it can take over a garden or a field; accordingly, farmers would typically avoid it or root it out, never mind intentionally sow it.
+Indeed, because it spreads quickly by sending out shoots underground, it can take over a garden or a field; accordingly, farmers would typically avoid it or root it out, not intentionally sow it.
 This is no “noble cedar.”
 The kingdom of God, Jesus subversively suggests, may very well upset the ordered, conventional status quo.
 It spreads swiftly, invisibly, often underground.
-It’s more wild than “noble,” more undomesticated weed than domesticated crop, and more helpful to birds than to kings (see, for example, 1 Kings 6:9-10).
+It’s more wild than “noble,” more an undomesticated weed than a domesticated crop, and more helpful to birds than to kings (see, for example, 1 Kings 6:9-10).

 Takeaways: